prashantjangir-git-hub/RakshakAI/README.md

 ﻿# RakshakAI

-RakshakAI is a hackathon-ready cyber-aware safety and welfare platform for senior citizens.
+RakshakAI is a cyber-aware safety and welfare platform for senior citizens.
 This repository includes:

 - `backend`: FastAPI APIs for SOS, fraud analysis, wellness, notifications, and dashboard data
 - `dashboard`: React + Tailwind police dashboard with live incident and fraud views